Planning Your Project

 For exterior paint colors, you should consider your own preferences as well as the color of your neighbors’ houses and any bylaws enforced by your homeowners’ association, if applicable.
 Also take the architectural style of your home into account.
 Color schemes that are en vogue for new homes, for example, may look out of place on a 1920s bungalow or a late-1800s Victorian.
 Some paint manufacturers offer preselected palettes to help eliminate guesswork, or your painting contractor may have a color consultant on staff who can provide some professional guidance.

 Water-based versus oil-based.
 Starting in 2004, the EPA passed legislation banning the use of oil-based, or solvent-based, paint in six states.
 Previously considered less durable than oil-based paint, water-based (acrylic) paint has developed in quality and performance since the bans and is now the widely accepted standard.
 In addition to being the environmentally friendly option, acrylic paint is more pliable, less odorous, and can be easily cleaned from brushes with soap and water.
 By contrast, oil-based paints are sometimes brittle, have a strong smell, and require mineral spirits to clean.
-A painter may use oil-based paint on a water stain so it does not bleed through.

 Quality.
 Avoid skimping on paint quality.
 Often, cheaper paints require an additional coat to get the same result as more expensive, higher-quality paints.
 Since the cost of paint is usually much lower than the cost of labor, cheaper paints often lead to a job costing more in the end.